Ombre Hair Color 101: What it is and How to Get it at Home

 Step 4: Wash it all out

-Rinse your hair out thoroughly until the water runs clear.
-This is a crucial step to follow since hair will continue to lighten if bleach is still present on your strands.
+Rinse your hair thoroughly until the water runs clear.
+This is a crucial step to follow since the hair will continue to lighten if bleach is still present on your strands.
 After washing your hair with the shampoo provided by your at-home kit, you may follow this step with your normal shampoo routine.
 We like Nexxus Therappe and Humectress Rebalancing Shampoo as it nourishes the hair.

 Step 5: Condition, condition, condition!

 This one is critical since bleach can dry out hair.
 You would think you’re running your fingers through the sand along the Sahara Desert.
 Add the moisture back into your hair with a hair mask like Nexxus Humectress Restoring Masque.
 Your tresses and color will thank you later after rinsing out the conditioner; style as usual.